QuadRatNewBy/OneSky.CSharp/README.md

 ### Further Improvements ###
 * Unit Tests for all endpoints (questionable).
-* XML documentstion for public (and private?) classes/interfaces.
+* XML documentation for public (and private?) classes/interfaces.
-* Caching, Repositoryand and other fancy stuff.
 * Add `async` methods.
+* F# version (Why not).
+* Caching, Repository and and other fancy stuff.

 ## License ##
 [MIT](LICENSE.md)